Thiousi/kirby-drafts-widget/README.md

 ##Customize it##

 By default, the drafts list excludes the error page.
 You can add more pages to suit the needs of your project:

 `'drafts' => panel()->site()->index()->invisible()->not('error')`

-add pages after 'error', separated by a comma, and between single quotes:
+Add pages after 'error', separated by a comma, and between single quotes:

 `'drafts' => panel()->site()->index()->invisible()->not('error','login','sitemap')`

 You can also change the message displayed when there are no drafts in the template.php file.